monsoonmaelstrom/book2/book2.md

 Her eyes are so similar to Hazel’s, just a slightly brighter shade of blue, and yet it couldn’t be any more clear that the person looking out of them is completely different.

 “I claimed her as mine long ago.
-The same way that Hazel claimed you all as hers back in Leisch.”
+The same way Hazel claimed you all as hers back in Leisch.”

 “And what, exactly, does that mean, mother?”